 Check the map and find start point for all standard guided hikes.
 For tailor made hikes/event the whole Folgefonna peninsula is our play ground.

-On this five days course you learn enough to be able to start exploring glaciers!Read more
+On this four days course you learn enough to be able to start exploring glaciers!Read more

 Experience the Glacier Road from a bike seat, electric bikes make this possible for normal people.Read more

 Ski along Folgefonna is a great but demanding 2-days hike.
 Hike starts in Jondal and end in Rosendal, accommodation in DNT cabin.Read more

 2-days demanding hike from fjord to fjord over Folgefonna, Sundal-Odda.
 Accommodation in DNT cabin.Read more

 Perfect for families, group of friends, company tour, those who would like to do advanced ice climbing.Read more

 Paddling in a glacier lake is an exclusive experience, the highlight is to paddle close up to the glacier.Read more